 Go to File > Document Setup to view the page size and bleed specs, and Layout > Margins and Columns will show you more details about how the cover has been structured.
 Has the designer included a flexible spine?
 Noting these key details will help you understand how professional cover designers work and give you pointers for your own custom book covers.

-Ready to take the next step and create a cover in InDesign?
+Ready to take the next step and design your own book cover in InDesign?
 Check out these book cover templates which are quick and easy to customize with your own text and images:

 3. Discover Creative Inspiration